 Corporate professionals and the academic industry are the two main categories LMS vendors cater to.
-If your organization is a university, you’ll have much different requirements for what you need in an LMS than if you’re a banking firm looking to increase the effectiveness of your onboarding process.
+If your organization is a university, you’ll have much different needs from an LMS than if you’re a banking firm looking to increase the effectiveness of your onboarding process.

 What Are Your Must-Have LMS Features?